Political factors prompt 1-year freeze on Kansas undergraduate, in-state tuition

 The Kansas Board of Regents agreed Wednesday to impose a one-year tuition freeze for undergraduate, resident students at all six state universities in hopes of strengthening political support for a proposed $50 million higher education budget increase in the 2020 legislative session.

-Gov. Laura Kelly, a Democrat, praised adoption of the tuition reprieve for Kansas students that stood in contrast to an average 37 percent escalation in university rates since 2011.
-She also expressed interest in broadening state appropriations to higher education.

-"We need to do all we can to ease the burden of the soaring cost of college for students in Kansas," Kelly said.
-"That’s why it’s necessary to protect the state revenue stream moving forward, so we can continue to invest in higher education, bring down tuition rates and expand educational opportunities to even more Kansans in the future."

-Members of the Board of Regents rejected a proposal from Kansas State University that would have raised in-state undergraduate tuition on the Manhattan campus by 1.5 percent in the upcoming academic year.
-Kansas State officials had responded to pressure from the Board of Regents, the governor and state legislators by slashing the university's initial plan to boost tuition by 3.1 percent.
+Members of the board rejected a proposal from Kansas State University that would have raised in-state undergraduate tuition on the Manhattan campus by 1.5 percent in the upcoming academic year.
+Kansas State officials responded to pressure from the Board of Regents, Gov. Laura Kelly and lawmakers by slashing an initial plan to boost tuition by 3.1 percent.

-The University of Kansas and Wichita State University answered bipartisan interest in holding the line on tuition by abandoning pleas for 1 percent tuition hikes for Kansas undergraduates.
-Emporia State University withdrew a 2.5 percent proposal for those students.
+The University of Kansas and Wichita State University answered bipartisan interest in holding the line on tuition by abandoning pleas for 1 percent tuition hikes for Kansas undergraduates, while Emporia State University withdrew a 2.5 percent proposal for those students.

 Pittsburg State University and Fort Hays State University voluntarily requested no change in tuition for resident undergraduates in the 2019-2020 school year.